The Song of the Libelungs

 "Are you sure, old man?"
 Swan looked for him straight in the glare.

 - Yes.
-This night.
+On this night.
 I saw them once before.

 "And I'm always like that?" asked the young man.